 You might think of power, dedication and focus when it comes to leadership, but a study by Development Dimensions International found that empathy is the number one skill leaders need today.
 It’s become such a priority that up to 20% of employers now offer empathy training, aware that being able to listen and respond effectively can make all the difference in a workplace.

 Still not convinced?
-Here are five reasons all leaders should practice empathy:
+Here are four reasons all leaders should practice empathy:

 Does having loyal employees sound like a win?
 One of the largest problems businesses face is employee turnover – with staff leaving for different opportunities, or because they simply don’t feel appreciated or valued where they are.
 One of the most common reasons is that they just don’t really trust the people they report to, nervous that a small misstep will result in harsh penalties and potential termination.